“Black Adam doesn’t give a shit about the Suicide Squad,” says Dwayne Johnson

 The film starring Zachary Levi had a fairly positive response from critics and audiences, despite the fact that there were those who complained about its comic and colorful touch.
 Now is the time for Black Adam, an antihero that emerges from the comics who originally bore the name of Captain Marvel; but they have decided to give him his own solo movie before any encounters with other heroes.

 Without a doubt, this is an important moment for the protagonist, especially for the time he has invested in being able to make this film, and in a couple of months it will finally reach the big screen.
 It is true that the tape is part of the DCEU, but so far only the presence of Superman has been rumored (something that the actor really wanted), although it will only be his torso.
-But the rest of the franchise’s heroes and villains are something that both the actor and his character don’t care about.
+But the rest of the heroes and villains of the franchise are something that both the actor and his character do not care about.

 Over the past week, the former wrestler shared the news that “finally” fans will be able to meet Black Adam during his presence in Hall H during Comic-Con in San Diego, California.
-His publication was answered by an account called @CutAyerevidently run by Suicide Squad fans – 25% of David Ayer, questioning if he was really the “most electrifying hero in the DCEU”, as the actor called himself, as well as asking if Black Adam knows “the fried brains” of the Suicide Squad.
+His publication was answered by an account called @CutAyerevidently run by fans of David Ayer’s Suicide Squad (25%), questioning whether he was really the “DCEU’s most electrifying” hero, as the actor called himself, as well as asking if Black Adam knows “the fried brains” of the Squad Suicide.

 Continue with: Rumor: Superman will appear in Black Adam but without showing his face, just like in Shazam! and Peacemaker